Pistons vs. Cavaliers odds, prediction, time: 2026 NBA playoff picks, Game 5 best bets from proven model

 Donovan Mitchell and the Cleveland Cavaliers willed their way to tie their series after an impressive Game 4 win in Ohio.
 Now the series heads north, where Cade Cunningham and the Detroit Pistons, the No. 1 seed in the Eastern Conference Playoffs, get an opportunity to keep the homecourt advantage.
 The Cavs are unbeaten at home in the 2026 NBA playoffs, but winless on the road.
 Kevin Huerter (adductor), Caris LeVert (heel) and Duncan Robinson (back) are all listed as questionable for Detroit.

 Tipoff from Little Caesars Arena is Wednesday at 8 p.m.
 ET.
 Detroit is a 4.5-point favorite in the latest Cavaliers vs. Pistons odds from FanDuel Sportsbook, while the over/under for total points scored is 211.5.
+Donovan Mitchell and Cade Cunningham both have an over/under for total points set at 26.5.
 Before making any Pistons vs. picks, check out the Cavaliers vs. Pistons predictions from the SportsLine Projection Model.

 The SportsLine Projection Model simulates every NBA game 10,000 times and has returned well over $10,000 in betting profit for $100 players on its top-rated NBA picks over the past eight-plus seasons.
 The model entered the second week of the second round of the 2026 NBA playoffs on a sizzling 26-9 roll (74%) on top-rated NBA spread picks this season.
 Anyone following its NBA betting advice at sportsbooks and on betting apps could have seen huge returns.